Azure/Strata2018/README.md

 Open a bash terminal window in JupyterHub by clicking the New button and then clicking Terminal.

-In the terminal, run these commands:
+In the terminal, run these four commands:

 cd ~/notebooks